-- Review their program requirements to determine what industry privacy standards must be met that exceed the minimum standards outlined in this Privacy Plan and Baseline Privacy Statement (examples: Substance Abuse Providers covered by State Law, 24 CFR Part 2, HIPPA Covered Agencies, Legal Service Providers). - Review the 2004 HUD HMIS Privacy Standards (69 Federal Register 45888) Adopt and uphold a Privacy Statement which meets or exceeds all minimum standards in the Baseline Privacy Statement as well as all industry privacy standards.
+- Review their program requirements to determine what industry privacy standards must be met that exceed the minimum standards outlined in this Privacy Plan and Baseline Privacy Statement (examples: Substance Abuse Providers covered by State Law, 24 CFR Part 2, HIPPA Covered Agencies, Legal Service Providers). - RevieThis Privacy Plan and the Baseline Privacy Statement provide guidance on the minimum standards by which agencies/projects must operate if they wish to participate in the HMIS.
+Meeting the minimum standards in this Privacy Plan and the Baseline Privacy Statement are required for participation in the HMIS.
+Any agency may exceed the minimum standards described and are encouraged to do so.
+Agencies/projects must have an adopted Privacy Statement which meets the minimum standards before data entry into the HMIS can occur. w the 2004 HUD HMIS Privacy Standards (69 Federal Register 45888) - Adopt and uphold a Privacy Statement which meets or exceeds all minimum standards in the Baseline Privacy Statement as well as all industry privacy standards.
 The adoption process is to be directed by the individual agency.
-Modifications to the Baseline Privacy Statement must be presented to the HMIS Steering Committee and approved by the RICoC. - Ensure that all clients are aware of the adopted Privacy Statement and have access to it.
-If the agency/project has a website, the agency/project must publish the Privacy Statement on their website. - Make reasonable accommodations for persons with disabilities, language barriers, or education barriers. - Ensure that anyone working with clients covered by the Privacy Statement can meet the User Responsibilities. - Designate at least one Security Officer (may be Agency Administrator) that has been trained to uphold technologically the agencies adopted Privacy Statement.
+Modifications to the Baseline Privacy Statement must be presented to the HMIS Steering Committee and approved by the RICoC.

+- Ensure that all clients are aware of the adopted Privacy Statement and have access to it.
+If the agency/project has a website, the agency/project must publish the Privacy Statement on their website. - Make reasonable accommodations for persons with disabilities, language barriers, or education barriers. - Ensure that anyone working with clients covered by the Privacy Statement can meet the User Responsibilities. - Designate at least one Security Officer (may be Agency Manager) that has been trained to uphold technologically the agencies adopted Privacy Statement.